-Copies of the Booklet Guide to the Library are available on request.
+Copies of the Booklet Library Guide are available on request.

 Students who are interested in the subject approach to information may attend a course which outlines methods of searching for information in libraries.
 This course runs for eight hours over a period of one week.